RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 - [ ] Observe your user's reactions and behaviour with the prototype without giving instructions.
     - [ ] Identify where they hit issues or look confused
     - [ ] Gather feedback that can be used to iterate and improve the experience.

+## Going to market
+These are taken from "Marketing Made Simple" by Donald Miller and Dr. J.J.
+Peterson which offers a clear and actionable guide to improving your marketing strategy.
+Here's a summary of the key actionable points and steps from the book:

+### Steps to Market
+1. Clarify the message (by understanding your user's and their needs)
+1. Create a one liner (by creating an elevator pitch)
+1. Wireframe landing page (bring message to light on a clear and compelling website)
+1. Lead generating artifact (generate leads by creating something potential clients want for free e.g. a PDF, e-books, webinars, or free trials, and ensure that you capture emails in return)
+1. Email campaign (Earn the trust of the people who gave you their emails, by sending them helpful emails that practically solve their  problems)

+### Details on how to go to Market
+1. **Build a Sales Funnel**: Focus on creating a structured sales funnel that guides potential customers from awareness to purchase.
+   - **Awareness**: Use advertising and content to generate interest.
+   - **Interest**: Engage customers with valuable information and establish trust.
+   - **Decision**: Offer compelling reasons to choose your product.
+   - **Action**: Make the buying process simple and clear.
+1. **Clarify Your Message**: Develop a clear, engaging, and simple message that resonates with your audience.
+   - **Identify the Problem**: Address the specific problems your product solves.
+   - **Present a Solution**: Clearly state how your product is the solution.
+   - **Define a Plan**: Outline steps for customers to engage with your product.
+1. **Build a One-Liner**: Develop a concise and memorable statement that summarizes what you offer.
+   - **Problem**: Start with the problem you solve.
+   - **Solution**: State your solution.
+   - **Result**: End with the positive result of using your product.
+1. **Create a Wireframed Website**: Design a simple, user-friendly website that clearly communicates your message.
+   - **Clear Headline**: Communicate your value proposition instantly.
+   - **Direct Call-to-Actions**: Guide users to take specific actions.
+   - **Testimonials**: Include customer success stories.
+1. **Create a Lead Generator**: Develop resources like e-books, webinars, or free trials to attract leads.
+   - **Offer Value**: Ensure the lead generator provides real value.
+   - **Capture Information**: Use the opportunity to gather contact information.
+1. **Nurture Leads with Email Campaigns**: Develop email campaigns to build relationships with leads.
+   - **Welcome Email**: Send a warm introduction and set expectations.
+   - **Drip Campaigns**: Regularly provide valuable content and soft pitches.
+   - **Strong Call-to-Actions**: Encourage readers to take the next step.
+1. **Implement a Content Plan**: Regularly produce and share content that is relevant to your audience.
+   - **Blogging**: Write articles that solve customer problems or provide insights.
+   - **Social Media**: Share content that engages and grows your audience.
+   - **SEO**: Optimize content for search engines to increase visibility.
+1. **Track and Optimize**: Regularly review analytics to understand what works and refine your strategy accordingly.

+By following these steps, you can create a more effective and targeted marketing strategy that resonates with your audience and drives sales.

 ### Evaluate your prototype
 |                                                                            |                                     |                                           |